nosas/blog/toonvision/classification/article.md

 - Retrieving items from defeated Cogs
 - Defeating Cog buildings

-Rewards include jellybeans (currency), laff points (health points), gag advancement (weapons), access to other areas of the game and [more](https://toontown.fandom.com/wiki/ToonTask).
+Rewards include jellybeans (currency), laff points (health points), gag advancements (weapons), access to other areas of the game and [more](https://toontown.fandom.com/wiki/ToonTask).

-### Cog
+### Cogs

+Cogs are the main antagonists of ToonTown online.
+They are corporate robots that are trying to take over ToonTown and convert it into a corporate dystopia.

-There are 4 Cog suits: Bossbot, Lawbot, Cashbot, and Sellbot.
+There are 4 Cog suits, each with a unique color: Bossbot (brown), Lawbot (blue), Cashbot (green), and Sellbot (maroon).
 Each suit has 8 Cogs, totaling 32 unique Cogs.

 <font style="color:red">TODO: Insert photo of unique Cog suits</font>

 ### Why is it important for Toons to classify Cogs?

-ToonTasks, object avoidance
+More often than not, ToonTasks involve defeating Cogs.
+A ToonTown AI must be able to identify which Cogs are in a given image and engage in battle with the correct Cog.

+However, there are delivery tasks that require Toons to deliver items to NPCs in the streets of ToonTown.
+Therefore, it's important for Toons to identify and avoid Cogs in its path in order to deliver the items on time.

 ---
 ## The ToonVision dataset